LambdaTest/protractor-selenium-sample/README.md

 Will use the same test script over different configuration to demonstrate parallel testing.
 Parallel testing with Protractor will help you to run multiple test cases simultaneously.

 * **Parallel Test**- Here is JavaScript file to run Protractor Testing on a parallel environment i.e. different operating system (Windows 10 and Mac OS Catalina) and different browsers (Chrome, Mozilla Firefox,Internet Explore, Edge, and Safari).

+To start a test, we'd need to run the following command: ```npm run parallel``` This command will run the following code in your LambdaTest Selenium Grid.

 ```
 username= process.env.LT_USERNAME || "<your username>",